 De-Armoring: A Pathway to Connection.

-The Origins of De-Armoring:
+Part One: The Origins of De-Armoring:

 The concept of de-armoring originates from the work of Wilhelm Reich (1897–1957), an Austrian-born psychoanalyst and student of Freud who recognized the intimate connection between the body, emotions, and psychological defense mechanisms.
 Reich theorized that emotionally charged experiences can become stored in the body as muscular tension, what he called “armor.”
 This tension isn’t just physical; it’s a form of unconscious memory, held in the body as a way of remembering and protecting itself.
 This armor restricts the natural flow of energy in the body, leading to physical symptoms such as chronic pain, tightness, and reduced lung volume, as well as emotional and energetic struggles such as numbness or emotional stagnation, and even leading to the formation of more extreme levels of such problems as neurosis and psychosis.